Sitecore/Media-Framework-Brightcove-Edition/README.md

 2) Install the Brightcove connector via the package in Data/packages/Brightcove Media Framework-9.0.zip.
 This now includes media framework.
 You can also put the xml file in the Sitecore packages directory in order to generate/modify the package.

+3) Modify the Brightcove .Extended config by replacing placeholder values and remove the disabled extension

 4) Modify App_Config/Includes/Unicorn/Unicorn.Brightcove.config to point to the Serialization directory in your source directory.
 Keep in mind you may need to change app pool identity or give permissions to the Serialization folder.

+5) Run the SQL script from https://dev.sitecore.net/Downloads/Sitecore_Media_Framework/2x/Sitecore_Media_Framework_22.aspx on the reporting DB

+6) Perform a smart publish of the entire site

 Then, you can use this solution and publish over your website as usual.